 U.S. Department of State: User Fee

 The U.S. Department of State (USDOS) requires that J-1 visa waiver applicants (J-1 visa physicians) submit a "user" fee for USDOS to process the application.
 J-1 visa physicians or their attorneys should submit the fee and the USDOS "J-1 Visa Waiver Review Application" directly to the U.S. Department of State.
-Please note: a Wisconsin State-30 "slot" will not be assigned until DPH has received, reviewed and approved a complete application from the employer, including the physician's USDOS case file number.
-More detailed instructions are included in the Application Information section of this website, or from the USDOS website.
+Please note: A Wisconsin State-30 "slot" will not be assigned until DPH has received, reviewed, and approved a complete application from the employer, including the physician's USDOS case file number.
+More detailed instructions are included in the Application Information section of this website, or from the Bureau of Consular Affairs, U.S. Department of State, J-1 Visa website.

 The lists of federally designated primary care and mental health shortage areas, HPSAs, MUAs, and MUPs are updated on an ongoing basis.
 The employment offer must include a practice site that is located in a primary care HPSA or MUA or a mental health HPSA for psychiatrists.
 Wisconsin can consider recommending a J-1 visa waiver in a non-designated service area, when exceptional need and public interest can be demonstrated.
 See "Shortage Areas" for more information.